gmullerb/code-common-tasks/README.md

 For Documentation in `doc` tasks, define `documentationAt` and `documentationType`, e.g.:

-* For some external tools defined in `codeCommonTasks.toolsForDocumentation` these values are automatically "set":
+* For some external tools defined in `codeCommonTasks.tasksForDocumentation` these values are automatically "set":
   * javadoc.
   * groovydoc.
   * `documentationAt` overrides this values.